SCLW/NIME2021/README.md

 This method is implemented in standards like Qi.
 Due to its limited range, the induction method is mainly used for charging the rechargeable batteries of hand-held devices.
 This magnetic field exists only close to the transmitter coil and is thus called a "near field".
 According to the inverse-square law, the both coils should have a parallel orientation to one another and should be placed in close proximity to achieve best inductive coupling for high efficiency.

-\

-![Figure 1: Simplified representation of a wireless powered sound module.]

 ![Figure 1](https://github.com/SCLW/NIME2021/blob/main/img/Fig01.jpg)
 *Figure 1: Simplified representation of a wireless powered sound